skx/simple.vm/README.md

       0
       Done

-If you wish to submit a pull request implementing the missing opcodes I'd be happy to accept it :)
+There are a couple of missing math-operations, but I've implemented ADD & SUB which are required by a couple of the examples - if you implement them I'll be happy to accept a pull-request :)

 Fuzz Testing